RoadrunnerWMC/Cobra/readme.md

 * [World Map Scripts in NSMB2](docs/nsmb2.md)
 * [World Map Scripts in NSMBU/NSLU/NSMBUDX](docs/nsmbu.md)

-## .wms format specification
+## .wmsc format specification

-.wms (unimaginatively, "world map scripts") is the custom output file type produced by Cobra.
+.wmsc (unimaginatively, "world map scripts") is the custom output file type produced by Cobra.
 It's similar to the simple script tables it's replacing, but with a header added.
 Thus this spec.

 The games themselves always use an *array* of scripts, i.e. script IDs are implicitly from 0 to num_scripts - 1.
 For modding purposes, though, it's convenient to be able to replace a *subset* of script IDs rather than replacing the entire table.
-Thus, .wms defines a *sparse* array of scripts, via an array of script IDs parallel to the custom scripts array.
-For example, if the script IDs array is [10, 12, 23, 35], then the four scripts in the .wms's scripts table are intended to replace the retail scripts at those indices.
+Thus, .wmsc defines a *sparse* array of scripts, via an array of script IDs parallel to the custom scripts array.
+For example, if the script IDs array is [10, 12, 23, 35], then the four scripts in the .wmsc's scripts table are intended to replace the retail scripts at those indices.

 Script IDs are allowed to go beyond the number of scripts in the original